 Colorado criminal defense attorney Bradley Smith is a former prosecutor.
 So he knows how their minds work and can often get charges reduced or dismissed with no trial.

 Colorado Legal Defense Group’s newest recruit, Joseph Jestus is extremely effective both in the courtroom and at the negotiating table.
 And as a former public defender, he has extensive experience in every type of felony and misdemeanor case.
 Se habla español.

-Case managers Daniel Castilla and Jared Young, operations manager Danielle Hebert, and paralegal Diane Barrera (se habla español) help provide our attorneys legendary customer service while keeping the office running smoothly.
+Case manager Jared Young, operations manager Danielle Hebert, and paralegal Diane Barrera (se habla español) help provide our attorneys legendary customer service while keeping the office running smoothly.
 And our private investigator Camilla Kapustina gives our litigation team a vital edge.

 Contact us for a free consultation

 We start every case the same way: by listening.
 The police and the accusers are going to have their story.
 We’ll be presenting yours.
 So we want to start by hearing and understanding your side of it.
 Call us at 303-222-0330 or use the form on this page to schedule a free consultation to see if we’re the right defense lawyers for you.

 We will get back to you promptly to discuss your case and possible legal strategies.
 Fighting an arrest can be a frightening experience.
 But you don’t have to go it alone.